opencontrol/freedonia-compliance/README.md

 > ![PDF screenshoot](./assets/pdffirstpage.png)

-A complete generated PDF is [included here](./assets/example.pdf)
+A complete generated PDF is [included here](./assets/example.pdf).

 ### The System Security Plan as HTML

-Alternatively--maybe even preferably--we can also generate our SSP as a website that looks like this on the front page:
+Alternatively--maybe even preferably--we can also generate our `SSP` as a website that looks like this on the front page:

 > ![frontpage](./assets/frontpage.png)